cbshiles/KALX-libfms/doc/ftap/ftap2.md

 -   Collection of prices and cash flows indexed by market instruments
 -   $X_t,C_t$ are vector valued
--   Dimension equal to the number of market insturments
+-   Dimension equal to the number of market instruments
 -   Account becomes $A_t = \Delta_{t_-}\cdot C_t -
     \Gamma_t\cdot X_t$